mparker2/mparker_phd_thesis/04_results_chapter_4/text.md

 \newpage

 To support the hypothesis that NMM alters gene expression through G4 stabilisation, we correlated our results with processed data from a Berberine treatment array (Fig \ref{berberine}a) [@Nakagawa2012].
 Berberine is another G4 stabilising drug, but with a very different structure.
 Despite the differences in structure of the two drugs, and the very different conditions (plants were grown on Berberine for 14 days, compared with 6 hour treatment of 7 day old seedlings with NMM), the log fold changes from our data correlated well with the Berberine dataset (Pearsons r=0.43, Spearmans ρ=0.44).
 There was a strong overlap between the genes downregulated by NMM and those downregulated by Berberine (Fig \ref{berberine}b, p=1.1e-36).
 Both genesets show an greater exonic G4 density on the template strand than genes not regulated by either drug, however genes which are regulated by both drugs had the greatest average exonic PG4.
+In fact, drugs which were regulated only by NMM did not appear to have greater PG4 density than genes not regulated by either drug.
 These results suggest that the main effects on gene expression were through G4 interaction, with any off target effects being less significant contributors.

 \newpage